Kombucha is.... a digestive tonic.

 The way the universe is in motion, circular, cyclical and pulsates can be paralleled with the way our food moves around in our bodies, the way the chemicals move, the cells are created, the disease can move around.
 Everything we take in to our bodies formulates the cells that make up our bodies.

 Just think on that for one second.
 It's really incredible.

 I had a realization thinking about the lactic acid that is created when brewing kombucha - its so good for our brew and when our brew is done it's so good for our digestion, blood circulation – getting things moving.
 Its gets things moving chemically in the container it is in, and then once inside us, it gets things moving again – when that energy is transferred into our bodies.
 Energy transfer!

 Kombucha is Art.

 Liquid Art.
-These creations in my kitchen led to a light bulb going off in my mind.
-Slowly by discovering these old ways and reigniting the flame of preservation, fermentation, and other traditions our great grandmothers and ancestors used to do with food, we become engulfed in the beauty of creating something from another thing simply by the use of nature and time, our eyes are opened and we grow, evolve and learn, encompassed solely by the passion to make change.
+Slowly by discovering these old ways and reigniting the flame of preservation, fermentation, and other traditions our great grandmothers and ancestors used to do with food, we become engulfed in the beauty of creating something from another thing simply by the use of nature and time, our eyes are opened and we grow, evolve and learn, encompassed in it solely by the passion to make change.